sightsdev/sights/src/supervisor_plugin/README.md

-# supervisor_setfile
+# supervisor_sart_config

-An extension for Supervisor that implements a basic interface to manages data storage to a single file
+An extension for Supervisor that implements config file handling for the SART project.
+This allows Supervisor to get and set the active config file and get a list of available config files.